kyuen2/kalberla_2022/README.md

 ## What is this github page about?

 Recently Kalberla et. al (2022) wrote an interesting article (arXiv: https://arxiv.org/pdf/2202.01610.pdf) commenting on our previous publication (Velocity Decomposition Algorithm, Yuen et.al, 2021, ApJ, 910, 2, 161) claiming that our technique and also our prior simulations are not compatible to realistic neutral hydrogen (HI) observations.
-However, upon investigation, we discovered that Kalberla et.al (2022) made a very simple programmatic mistake, by typing (in julia code)
+However, upon investigation, we discovered that Kalberla et.al (2022) very likely made a very simple programmatic mistake, by typing (in julia code)
 ```julia
 p_v = p - (mean(p.*I).-mean(p)*mean(I)).*(I.-mean(I))./std(I)^2
 ```